Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 ### Additional samples

-Browser our [samples][conversationanalysis_samples] for more examples of how to analyze conversations.
+Browse our [samples][conversationanalysis_samples] for more examples of how to analyze conversations.

 ## Troubleshooting